 2 For fixed-rate bonds the effective rate is calculated as: coupon rate x (par value / book value).
-For variable rate bonds the effective rate is the average rate of the past one year.
-Effective rates are exclusive of the Series Y interest rate exchange agreement, which would increase the overall portfolio rate by 0.07% (3.95% vs. 3.88%).
+For variable rate bonds the effective rate is the one-year average rate.
+Effective rates are exclusive of the Series Y interest rate exchange agreement, which would increase the overall portfolio rate by 0.01% (4.03% vs 4.04%).
 Book value = par value + unamortized original issuance premium - unamortized original issuance discount, underwriter's discount, and cost of issuance.